ubsuny/CP1-24-midterm/README.md

    - Any additional information regarding the experiment

 *Algorithm (15 points):*
-- write the following python modules that implement general functions:
+- write the following python modules that implement importable functions:
    - for a unit converter for feet and yard to an SI equivalent (2p)
    - that calculate the distance between two recorded adjacent GPS positions (bonus point if you consider the earth not being flat) (5p)
    - that calculate the direction of motion from the recorded acceleration data (5p)